 Parents or other stakeholders who engage in inappropriate online behaviour towards students, staff or other parents may be referred to the Office of the e-Safety Commissioner and/or the Queensland Police Service.
 State school staff will be referred for investigation to the Integrity and Employee Relations team in the Department of Education.
-Any questions or concerns about the school process for managing or responding to cyberbullying should be directed to HOD Teaching and Learning - Wellbeing.
+Any questions or concerns about the school process for managing or responding to cyberbullying should be directed to the Deputy Principal - Wellbeing.

-Cavendish Road State High School - Cyberbullying response flowchart for school staff

-How to manage online incidents that impact your school
+Cyberbullying response flowchart for school staff How to manage online incidents that impact your school

-Student protection
+Student protection Explicit images